Superklez/PyContacts/README.md

 order (first by the last name then by the first name).

 When adding a new contact, various validations are performed.
-For more details on what makes a contact valid, please see `contacts.validation`.
+For more details on what makes a contact valid, please see `src/contacts/validation.py`.